 Major computer events in 2018

-On January 3, 2018, information about Meltdown and Spectre attacks were first publicly released.
-The security flaws affect nearly all of the world's computers and smartphones and could allow someone to get the contents of memory including sensitive information such as passwords.
+On January 3, 2018, information about the Meltdown and Spectre attacks was publicly released.
+The security flaws affect nearly all the world's computers and smartphones and could allow someone to get the contents of memory, including sensitive information such as passwords.

 On March 17, 2018, The New York Times and the Guardian revealed that the firm Cambridge Analytica harvested 50 million Facebook profiles and used that data to help Donald Trump's election team.